 Make it a rule to never pay for the following eight fees.

 1. ATM Fees

-If you ever have to pay ATM fees, CHANGE BANKS!
-There are many banks out there that no longer charge ATM fees, and will even refund you fees paid for other ATM systems.
+Nowadays, you shouldn't ever have to pay money to access your own money.
+If you find you're paying ATM fees, change banks!
+There are many online-only banks and financial institutions out there that no longer charge ATM fees.
+They’ll even refund you the fees you paid for out-of-network ATMs.
 Two examples are USAA and Charles Schwab.

 If you’re still paying for ATM fees, it’s time to shop for a new bank.

 Overdrafting is when you make a purchase from your checking account but don't have enough money on your account.
 If you've signed up for overdraft protection on your checking account, your bank will honor your purchase, essentially allowing your balance to go negative.
 But they'll also charge a big fee for the privilege (usually between $35 to $50).

 It's usually a much better idea to decline overdraft protection and not make purchases that will cause your balance to go negative.
 If you do find you occasionally need overdraft protection, look for a bank that offers free overdraft protection (including USAA and Charles Schwab).
 If your bank doesn't offer this, check out our options for the best free checking accounts.

 Many banks, credit cards and other accounts such as loans, charge a late fee if you don't make your regularly-scheduled payment by the due date (plus a grace period sometimes).
 While it's a good idea to make sure that you've organized all of your bill payments (and set them up on autopay if possible), the good news is that many late fees can be removed.